noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ##### Editing/archival footage
 These reports are shows in quick succession.
 Only a sentence or two from each report is ever heard before it is replaced with another.
 By showing a number of news reports and how they all have the same opinion, the true scale of their case, and the pervasiveness of the medias biased narrative as well as the focus on the boys race is demonstrated.
 ##### Juxtaposition
+Before and after these news clips, we are shown interviews with members of 'The cent'

 ### Effect on Audience